tflori/angular-translator/docs/TranslateLogHandler.md

   - `"Translation for \"<key>\" in language <lang> not found"` - When a translation is missing.

 ## Debug messages
-Actually there are not debug messages.
+Currently there are no debug messages.